 An insurance advisor is the right person to approach for advice in this area.
 He will put together a personal quotation that is tailored to your needs.
 You will have to complete a medical check before you can buy supplementary insurance.
 This will also be provided by the insurance advisor.
 The insurance application is then submitted and checked by the health insurer.
 Usually you will be informed in writing if your application is successful.
 Health insurers are entitled to accept an application in full, accept it with certain exclusions, or reject it.

 Yes, health insurers can reject an application in part (i.e. by specifying exclusions) or in full if the applicant has previously suffered a serious illness or accident.
 However, it is always possible to take out basic insurance.

 - Do I have to take out hospitalisation insurance?

 - In which hospitals will I be treated if I don’t have hospitalisation insurance?

 - What level of costs can I expect if I receive inpatient treatment?

 No, under the Federal Health Insurance Act only the basic insurance is mandatory for people living in Switzerland.

 As a matter of principle you can be admitted to any hospital in Switzerland.
 However, if you do not have hospitalisation insurance, the costs are only covered up to the amount that would be covered for the same treatment in your canton of residence.
 Since treatment costs vary from canton to canton, insured persons may face additional costs as a result.
 The only exception is if the treatment required is unavailable in your canton of residence.

 When you buy hospitalisation insurance, you select a deductible of between CHF 0 and CHF 5,000, representing your contribution towards the cost of hospital treatment.

-SWICA is the only health insurer which applies co-payments from its basic plans to its supplementary plans, which means that your maximum annual cost is substantially lower than it would be with other health insurers.
+SWICA is the only health insurer that applies co-payments from basic insurance to those of its supplementary insurance, which means the annual co-payments will be much lower when compared to other health insurers.